Can black holes evaporate past extremality?: Collapse without backreaction

 \section{Collapse without backreaction}

 In this section we specialize to RN spacetime, where $M$ and $Q$ are constant.
 We assume that $m>0$ and $M>0$ to consider physical matter, but we do not place any restriction on the charge $Q$.
-For $|Q| \leq M$ this spacetime represents the formation of a black hole, but the interior dynamics of the shell depend also on the value of $m$.
-This quantity is now conserved, and the ranges in Tab.~\ref{tab:ranges} now hold globally for the motion, with $r_0$ always a turning point.
-We may then determine the qualitative nature of the motion by treating Eq.~\eqref{Rdot2} as an effective potential.

-We see that if $m \leq M$ then the shell can reach infinity, where $M-m$ is its kinetic energy.
-If instead we have $m>M$ then collapse must begin at a finite radius $r<r_0$, where the object is gravitationally bound (with negative gravitational potential energy contributing to its gravitational mass).
-Astrophysical collapse is best approximated by a bound object with something like $m \approx 1.1M$.

-We shall say that the shell ``bounces'' if it is initially ingoing and then reaches a radial turning point, becoming outgoing.
-This bounce can either be inside a black hole (if $|Q|\leq M$) or as part of a dispersive solution with no horizon (if $|Q|>M$).
-Bounces occur in the parameter range called case I in Tab.~\ref{tab:ranges}.

-We shall say that a shell ``branches'' if it reaches the branching radius $r_b$ \eqref{rb} where the sign of $s$ flips.
-Branching occurs only in the subextremal case, and only in region $B$.
-Since the radial turning point \eqref{r0} (if it exists) is always inside the inner horizon in the subextremal case (i.e., in region $C$), we know that branching will occur whenever \eqref{branch1} is satisfied.
-The physical significance of branching is that the shell will approach the Cauchy horizon from region $B$ (see Fig.~\ref{fig:regions}).

-An initially ingoing subextremal shell will reach the Cauchy horizon (in finite proper time) if it branches or bounces; otherwise it collapses fully to the singularity $r=0$.
-The parameter range of these outcomes is plotted in Fig.~\ref{fig:params}.
-We emphasize that collapse to $r=0$ is possible, despite a widely-repeated claim of Ref.~\cite{Boulware:1973tlq}.
-However, it generically requires large values of $m$ for collapse to begin at a reasonable radius $R_0$.
-An example parameter choice for full collapse is $Q=M/2, m=5M, R_0=3M$.
-Similarly, it is possible to form naked singularities with these hyper-bound shells.
-An example parameter choice for naked singularity formation is $Q=1.5M, m=6M, R_0=3M$.
+The shell mass $m$ is also constant by Eq.~\eqref{mdot}.
+The parameter space divides into quadrants according to whether the spacetime is sub- or super-extremal ($|Q|<M$) or ($|Q|>M$) and whether the shell is unbound or bound ($m<M$ or $m>M$, respectively).

+We restrict to shells that start in a region with $f>0$, which imposes a minimum starting radius $R>r_b$ according to \eqref{branchrestriction}.
+In the unbound case $m<M$ this is not an important restriction, but in the bound case $m>M$ there is also a \textit{maximum} radius $R \leq r_0$ according to \eqref{rangebound}.
+Therefore, bound shells starting where $f>0$ must obey the consistency condition $r_b<r_0$, which is equivalent to

+In the subextremal case this may also be written $r_- < m < r_+$, while in the superextremal case there are no solutions.
+That is, there are no superextremal bound shells where $f>0$.